kosmiadis/Live-Telemetry/README.md

 | 24-27  | float32 | averageBatteryTemp | Float |
 | 28-31  | float32 | maxBatteryTemp | Float |

-** Bytes 6-7 that represent voltage in integer format can also represent float values if the value is multiplied by 100 and for decoding is divided by 100 to get the real value.
-For example the real value we want to represent is 400.25V.
-We multiply the value with 100 thus we send 40025 through a socket, then when the data arrives we divide by 100 so we get the real value of 400.25V.
-The same applies also for Bytes 8-11 which are responsible for battery temperature.

 ## Frontend

 The Frontend part of the application consists of a real-time modern dashboard with widgets displaying the vehicle's speed, RPM, throttle, battery percentage, and battery temparature.